 Like the cities of refuge in the Bible, this is where believers can find safety from our enemy.
 This is a place where the Holy Spirit is welcome to move about as He pleases, and He won't be hindered by outside influences.
 There are no cell phones, no internet, no television, nothing but a group of Christian young people and a few consecrated counselors to help them along the way.

 Within the 100-acre property is a large lake with canoes, kayaks, pontoon boats, WaveRunners, a white-sand beach, and the fishing is excellent.
+The 70-foot-tall zip line tower begins the 850 feet ride across the lake.
 A world-class paintball field and rifle and archery ranges were built on wooded property to the north of the lake.
 The paintball field looks like a combat zone with a downed jet, military vehicles, bunkers, and lookout towers.
 The rifle range is equipped with highly accurate .22 rifles, complete with powerful scopes and bench rests.
 The archery range has compound bows in a variety of sizes, and a few recurves for those who want a little more challenge to their shooting.
 Of course, each area is closely supervised with at least two chaperones instructing the campers on safety and proper shooting techniques.
 South of the archery range, are side-by-side, white sand, professional volleyball courts complete with bleachers.
 Nearby, there is a quarter-mile-long go kart track with fast, state-of-the art karts; race monitors; and bleachers for spectators.
-Three tractors pull around wagons loaded with campers to each area.
+Four tractors pull around wagons loaded with campers to each area.
 There are even mountain bikes available for leisurely rides around the property.

 Yes, Still Waters sounds like a lot of fun, but that's just the "bait on the hook."
 The activities allow the campers to relax and fellowship with each other, and bond with other boys and girls, while completely separated from the world.